nrv-framework/NRV/docs/installation.rst

 Installation
 ============

-NRV is pip installable and the hole process should be quite simple.
+NRV is pip installable and the whole installation process should be quite simple.
 However, to prevent from third packages version conflict we recommend to create a dedicated conda environnement:
 ::

     conda create -n nrv-env -c anaconda python=3.12